|

 other customers might not be in so much of a hurry.

-Let us know your requirements.
-We can generally work
+Let me know your requirements.
+I can generally work

 something out.